daniel-lee-wilkinson/capitalbikeshare_sql/README.md

 | Eastern Market Metro                                  | Lincoln Park / 13th & East Capitol St NE              | 247        |
 | 4th St & Madison Dr NW                                | 4th St & Madison Dr NW                                | 240        |

+---

-# Which time of day is most popular?
+### Which time of day is most popular?

-To analyse ride activity by time of day, the hour alone is extracted from each ride's start time.
-The times are given as standard ISO 8601 timestamps with milliseconds e.g. **2025-04-30 23:59:58.007** but here, we are only interesteed in the **hour of day** when the ride started.
-The SQLite function `sql strftime('%H', started_at)` extracts the hour in 24-hour format from each timestamp and the result as called "hour" using `AS hour`.
+To analyze ride activity by time of day, we extract the hour from each ride’s start timestamp and count trips per hour.

+The timestamps are ISO-like datetime strings with milliseconds (e.g. `2025-04-30 23:59:58.007`), but for this analysis we only need the **hour of day**.
+SQLite’s `strftime('%H', started_at)` extracts the hour (00–23).

-## Query
+#### Query
 ```sql
 SELECT strftime('%H', started_at) AS hour, COUNT(*) AS trip_count
 FROM trips